yingji15/yingji15.github.io/_posts/2019-08-09-first-post.md

 image: /img/tiantan.jpg
 ---

 This is my first post.
 It's not technical.
-It's about my lately thoughts on how to be better as a graduate student.
+It's about my lately thoughts on how to a better graduate student.

-Currently, I have 3 things at hand and all of them make me struggle from time to time.
-My advisor is supportive but he has limited time.
+Currently, I am a 4th year graduate student.
+Maybe I am supposed to know how to be a graduate student very well.
+But the truth is I am not yet.
+I am constantly seeing new situations that I feel hard to react to.

+For example, I have 3 tasks at hand: writing the first paper, starting a new project and learn a new technique for an ongoing project.
+All of them make me struggle in its own ways.
+I imagine this is the common situation for many graduate students.
+The isolation and loneliness is also probably nothing new.
+The question is how should I react?
+My advisor is supportive but he has limited time and his job is not show me the details on how to do every step.
+Also, I realize that I am probably less competent than he was as a Ph.D. student.
+So the progress he would make if he's doing this is probably much faster than I can and he may not understand some of my struggles.
+So I figured, I need to find something to help with my situation.
 As everything is becoming open source today, I thought I could use some advice from other advisors online.

-Here are a few posts I found really helpful.
+I've read through a lot of online posts.
+Most are either too generic or too specific.
+Lucily, here are a few posts I found really helpful, and likely applicable to many fields.

 # time management